-- 2. Exempt finance and auditor officers from most of the NC HR Act - In an effort to be competitive in hiring and retaining finance and auditor officers, we seek legislative support for exempting these personnel.
+2. Exempt finance and auditor officers from most of the NC HR Act

+In an effort to be competitive in hiring and retaining finance and auditor officers, we seek legislative support for exempting these personnel.
 Exempting these positions from NC HR Act (EHRA non-faculty) would allow for better hiring and compensation practices.
 Existing employees will have the ability to opt in to EHRA classification, while new employees will be hired as exempt employees.
-This is consistent with our change to IT employees three years ago. - 3.
-Report consolidation or eliminations
+This is consistent with our change to IT employees three years ago.

+3. Report consolidation or eliminations

 Over the years, the UNC System has been required to submit reports on a number of different activities within the University.
 In some cases, the usefulness of individual reports isn't apparent.
 We need to eliminate or reduce the frequency of those reports that are of limited value.
-While we value transparency, many reports require a significant investment of time at the System Office and/or across the 17 constituent institutions, and, in some cases, these reports have outlived their usefulness.
+While we value transparency, many reports require a significant investment of time at the System Office and/ or across the 17 constituent institutions, and, in some cases, these reports have outlived their usefulness.
+We are actively working with Fiscal Research Division to identify reports which may fall into these categories.